One‑Click Man‑in‑the‑Middle Packet Capture

 python3 -u startmitm.py 192.168.0.2

-Shared Packet Capturing
+Shared Packet Capture

 python3 -u startmitm.py 192.168.0.2 --web-port 7890 --web-host 0.0.0.0

-Specific Applications
+Specific Application

 python3 -u startmitm.py 192.168.0.2:com.some.package

-Real-time Modification
+Real‑Time Modification

 python3 -u startmitm.py 192.168.0.2 -s http_flow_hook.py